News and Events

 The Meeting provided the opportunity for a regional dialogue on regulatory strategies that can achieve decent work in the African context.
 The focus was on the enforcement of labour laws in the garment sector.
 In particular, participants considered whether involving a range of stakeholders in enforcement - multistakeholders models - can extend the reach of labour standards.

 This document outlines the Meeting’s findings and recommendations.
 It aims to make a useful contribution to the lively debates on effective labour standards, and on decent work in the garment sector, both in Africa and in countries across the world.

-To download the document, click here.
+To download the document, please click here.

 JUNE 2018: REGIONAL MEETING ON DECENT WORK REGULATION IN AFRICA

 Decent Work Regulation in Africa aims at establishing a Regional Network of researchers and policy-makers who have an interest in effective labour regulation.

 A Regional Meeting of this project was held at the University of Cape Town Graduate School of Business on 18 June 2018 to bring together participants from the region and international partners.
 The aim of this meeting was to provide the opportunity for regional and international dialogue on legal strategies that can achieve decent work in Africa, with a particular focus on the garment sector.

 For further information about the event, please click here.

 The ESRC/GCRF Strategic Network on Legal Regulation of Unacceptable Forms of Work has identifed a set of Global Challenges to effective labour regulation.
 These are the most urgent and complex issues that face lower-income countries in particular in upgrading or eliminating unacceptable forms of work.

 Network Teams composed of researchers from a range of discplines and national and international policy actors have produced research agendas to address each Global Challenge.